 Diet and Nutrition

-Like all dogs, Afghan Hounds do best on a diet of high-quality, protein-heavy food.
-Adult Afghan Hounds should eat about two to two and a half cups of dry food a day divided into two meals, though dry food can be supplemented in part or entirely by wet food.
-Afghan Hound puppies, seniors, and those experiencing injury or illness have different nutrition needs, so it’s important to get clear directions from a qualified vet when determining their diet.
-Limit food and increase exercise for adult Afghan Hounds who are overweight.
+Like all dogs, Afghan hounds do best on a diet of high-quality, protein-heavy food.
+Adult Afghans should eat about two to two and a half cups of dry food a day divided into two meals, though dry food can be supplemented in part or entirely by wet food.
+Afghan puppies, seniors, and those experiencing injury or illness have different nutrition needs, so it’s important to get clear directions from a qualified vet when determining their diet.
+Limit food and increase exercise for adult Afghan hounds that are overweight.